Seder hishtalshelus: Tzimtzum

-Three stages of the Sod HaTzimtzum ("Secret of Contraction") taught in the new doctrines of Lurianic Kabbalah.
-These received differing interpretations after Luria, from the literal (more mythological) to the metaphorical (more philosophical).
+There were three stages of the Sod HaTzimtzum "Secret of Contraction" taught in the new doctrines of Lurianic Kabbalah.
+These received differing interpretations after Luria, from the literal to the metaphorical.

 In this dynamic myth, the first act in Creation was Divine Self-Withdrawal, the opposite of Creative revelation.
-Tzimtum is a paradox as Creation depends on God also being present in the vacuum and resulting existence:
+Tzimtzum is a paradox as Creation depends on God also being present in the vacuum and resulting existence: